argonne-lcf/CompPerfWorkshop/09_profiling_frameworks/PyTorchProfiler/README.md

 # PyTorch Profiler

 Profiling is an efficient way of measuring the performance and doing optimization of your PyTorch scripts.
-It is easy to run and check if a script has severe performance issues.
-Profiling allows to measure and analyze execution time and memory consumption as well as finding bottlenecks and trace source code.
-In this tutorial we will discuss several ways to profile PyTorch scripts such as [`torch.autograd.profiler`](https://pytorch.org/docs/stable/autograd.html#torch.autograd.profiler.profile)(will be deprecated), [`torch.profiler`](https://pytorch.org/docs/stable/profiler.html#torch-profiler), [`torch.utils.bottleneck`](https://pytorch.org/docs/stable/bottleneck.html#torch-utils-bottleneck) and [Python cProfiler](https://docs.python.org/3/library/profile.html#module-cProfile).
+It allows you to examine your script and understand if it has severe performance issues.
+One can measure and analyze execution time and memory consumption as well as finding bottlenecks and trace source code.
+In this tutorial we will discuss several ways to profile PyTorch scripts such as [`torch.autograd.profiler`](https://pytorch.org/docs/stable/autograd.html#torch.autograd.profiler.profile), [`torch.profiler`](https://pytorch.org/docs/stable/profiler.html#torch-profiler), [`torch.utils.bottleneck`](https://pytorch.org/docs/stable/bottleneck.html#torch-utils-bottleneck) and [Python cProfiler](https://docs.python.org/3/library/profile.html#module-cProfile).

 In this tutorial we will:
 * demonstrate PyTorch autograd profiler interface, measure CPU execution time and memory allocation